woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 The Importer can support any payment gateway that supports the new  `woocommerce_subscription_payment_meta` filter introduced in WooCommerce Subscriptions v2.0.

+Each payment method requires different meta data to process automatic payments.
+Because of this, we are not able to provide documentation on what meta data is required for every possible [payment gateway](https://docs.woothemes.com/document/subscriptions/payment-gateways/).

-Each payment method requires different pieces of information in order to renew properly, therefore here's a short list of the information needed and column headers for three popular payment methods:
+However, here is a list of the column headers and meta data description for three popular payment methods:
  * __PayPal Reference Transactions__: `_paypal_subscription_id` must be mapped to `payment_method_post_meta` column.
 This value needs to be the customers billing agreement (will start with `I-**************`).
  * __Authorize.net CIM__: `wc_authorize_net_cim_customer_profile_id` and `wc_authorize_net_cim_payment_profile_id` mapped to `payment_method_post_meta` column.
  * __Stripe__: `_stripe_customer_id` mapped to `payment_method_post_meta` column and optionally, `_stripe_card_id` also mapped to `payment_method_post_meta` column if you want to charge recurring payments against a specific payment method on the customer's account.
 Only values beginning with `cus_` and `card_` will be considered valid tokens.

+> Note: the above information relates to the official [Stripe](https://www.woothemes.com/products/stripe/) and [Authorize.net CIM](https://www.woothemes.com/products/authorize-net-cim/) extensions.
+It will not work with other extensions for those payment gateways.

 As long as the payment gateway extension for your payment gateway is active, the Subscriptions CSV Importer will validate that you have included the necessary payment gateway meta data.